 Companies in the retail and consumer products industry are exposed to material environmental, social and governance risks across the value chain from sourcing and manufacturing to the distribution and use of products.
 The pandemic amplified the need for companies to increase transparency of their sustainability practices as it relates to a number of ESG issues, including the health and safety of workers, as well as product waste.

 The impact of the ever-growing demands and expectations of ESG on retail and CPG finance leaders, from customers and internal stakeholders alike, is also reflected in the survey.
-According to the results, 87% of finance leaders stated that their organizations have increased their focus and frequency of reporting ESG issues, and 70% stated that measuring and reporting ESG risks and issues have become part of their finance team’s role in the last year.
-Additionally, 79% of the respondents indicated that their organizations are investing in new technology to assist with measuring and reporting on ESG risks and issues.
+According to the results, 87% of finance leaders stated that their organisations have increased their focus and frequency of reporting ESG issues, and 70% stated that measuring and reporting ESG risks and issues have become part of their finance team’s role in the last year.
+Additionally, 79% of the respondents indicated that their organisations are investing in new technology to assist with measuring and reporting on ESG risks and issues.

 Notably, the ESG results show that retail and CPG finance leaders who participated in the survey are in many ways ahead of their counterparts in other industries.
 But it’s also clear that even within the industry, ESG maturity levels differ significantly.
-Accordingly, managements and boards must decide the ESG maturity at which their organizations should operate, starting with conversation within their C-suites and boardrooms about where they sit on the ESG continuum.
+Accordingly, managements and boards must decide the ESG maturity at which their organisations should operate, starting with conversation within their C-suites and boardrooms about where they sit on the ESG continuum.

 Interested in learning more?
 Further insights and our full 2021 Finance Trends Survey are available here.